andrewyewcy/recipe_classifier/README.md

 ## Environments and Setup
 The classifier is currently packaged as a Streamlit application and hosted on Streamlit cloud.
 A transition is being made to port all past code from running on Anaconda environments to packaged Docker containers.
 That being said, Docker and Docker-compose installed machines are required to ensure smooth setup and replication of repo environments.

+**Setup instructions**<br>
+1. Installed GIT, Docker and Docker-compose on local machine.
+2. Clone the git repository
+3. In terminal, go to directory of repository, then run:
+   - `app_setup.yaml` for setup of production environment (Streamlit app)
+   - `dev_setup.yaml` for setup of development environment, which includes Streamlit app, Jupyter Hub, phpMyAdmin, and MySQL server

 - For the app in production on Streamlit cloud:
     - `requirements.txt` provides all the required packages.
     - `recipe_classifier.py` Python script containing production app